techBeck03/hx-custom-c1/README.md

    `cp inventory.example.yml inventory.yml`

-3. Modify the inventory file with your cluster info (**passwords will be covered in the next step**)
+3. Modify the inventory file with your cluster info

    ```yaml
    all: